TheFurryDevil-zz/HasiSongbookFilter/README.md

 A mod for Starbound that allows you to filter your songbook by text

-Download from the [releases](https://github.com/TheFurryDevil/HasiSongbookFilter/releases) page
+Download from the [releases](https://github.com/TheFurryDevil/HasiSongbookFilter/releases) page, but read installation instructions at the bottom first!
+Else it most likely won't work.

 ![vanilla version preview](https://cdn.imgchest.com/files/5g4z9cmo372.gif)